How to Become a Railroad Conductors and Yardmasters in Nebraska

 Obtain Nebraska licensure or certification

 Nebraska may require specific licensing or professional certification for railroad conductors and yardmasterss.
-Requirements vary by state — contact the Nebraska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Nebraska Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Nebraska

-Nebraska employs 1,210 railroad conductors and yardmasters.
+Nebraska has an active job market for railroad conductors and yardmasters.

 Railroad Conductors and Yardmasters careers in other states